whitewaterdesign/bootstrap-carousel-bkg/README.md

 # bootstrap-carousel-bkg
-A customisation to Bootstrap Carousel which updates a whole page background image on automatic play
+A customisation to Bootstrap Carousel which updates a whole page background image on automatic play using jQuery